 But this type of ad access allows brands to utilize whatever creative images or videos they want.
 Obviously, they will always use your images or it wouldn’t make much sense.
 But

 Benefits of Whitelisting

-One of the main benefits of whitelisting, especially if the brand is utilizing your blog URL in the post, is that it can drive incredible traffic to your site.
+One of the main benefits of whitelisting, especially if the brand is utilizing your blog URL or affiliate link in the post, is that it can drive incredible traffic and conversions.
 Brands are able to put quite a bit of money behind the ads and also usually know how to run more successful campaigns than we can.

 Risks of Whitelisting

 Don’t just offer it to anyone who may create harmful ads, inappropriate ads, and so on.
 Plus, brands may just utilize your likeness and pretty images to drive clicks to their own site and not yours.

 How to Price Whitelisting

-Since whitelisting seems to be similar to granting usage rights to images, considering they’ll be running ads, we find that pricing this like you would image licensing is best.
+Since whitelisting seems to be similar to granting usage rights to images, considering they’ll be running ads, we find that pricing this like you would do with image licensing is best.

 Don’t be afraid to speak up!
 If you’re not okay with whitelisting, just ask if it’s something that can be removed from the contract.
 Or come up with the ads together if that’s something you’d prefer to have control over.

 P.S.
 If you don’t have a contract with a brand, check out our sample sponsored post contract in the member dashboard!
 Not yet a member?
 Become a part of The Blog Societies today for as little as $17/month.
 Join here!